 Walk the Golden Gate Bridge

 The Golden Gate Bridge is one of San Francisco’s most famous landmarks as well as a piece of engineering art.
-You can walk across the bridge if you want (recommended), drop in at the visitor’s center to be briefed on the history of the park, or just stare at it from every angle and take a stupid amount of pictures like I did.
+You can walk across the bridge if you want (recommended), drop in at the visitor’s center to be briefed on the history of the surrounding park, or just stare at it from every angle and take a stupid amount of pictures as I did.
 Don’t forget to make your way to the Golden Gate National Recreation Area, which offers a waterfront promenade, views of the bridge, and a number of hiking trails.
 There’s a Walt Disney museum in the park too.

 Visit Crissy Field

 Visit The Palace of Fine Arts

 The Palace of Fine Arts is a Roman-style remnant of the 1915 Panama-Pacific International Exposition.
 The outdoor rotunda and its lagoon are one of the city’s most photographed sights.
 Take a leisurely stroll around the lagoon, relax under the rotunda, or enjoy a picnic on the grass.
-It’s also a social destination, where you can bring along a few friends to play giant jenga, cornhole, ping pong, and more.
-There are constantly events being held here, so check the website to see what’s going on.
+It’s also a social destination, where you can bring along a few friends to play giant Jenga, cornhole, ping pong, and more.
+There are regular events held here too, so check the website to see what’s going on.

 Visit Fisherman’s Wharf, Pier 39, and Ghirardelli Square

 Hang out in the Mission

 Ride the Cable Cars

 Riding the cable cars is an excellent way to tour the city and experience various neighborhoods in San Francisco.
 Catch the cable cars from Market Street.
 They’re fun to ride and will save you lots of time walking up and down those hills.
-A one-way ticket is $7 (you can pay the conductor onboard).
+A one-way ticket is $8 USD (you can pay the conductor onboard).
 If you have a CityPASS, cable car rides are included.